itariss/itariss/README.md

 :beginner: I'm a brazilian musician and student at Oracle Next Education program.

-:dart: At moment, I'm working hard to become a profissional developer.
+:dart: At moment, I'm working on to become a profissional developer.

 :seedling: Learning now: HTML, CSS, Javascript, Typescript, React.